rjmags1/slack-clone/docs/design.md

 There are many two-way/cyclical 'edges' in the schema that could lead to infinite query cycles, and in general GraphQL allows clients to request large amounts of information with highly nested queries.
 This makes the API Service vulnerable to DoS attacks, which must be mitigated. <a href="https://graphql-dotnet.github.io/docs/getting-started/malicious-queries/">GraphQL .NET</a> provides query analysis configuration that can be used to avoid executing malicious queries which I will use in this project.

-The API Service will also be responsible for performing a large amount of user authorization by checking the database and other data stores for administrative permissions and membership statuses prior to query execution.
+The API Service will also be responsible for performing a large amount of user authorization by checking the database and other data stores for permissions prior to query execution.

 <h3><a id="realtime-service" href="#realtime-service">Realtime Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>